 To restore vision and the health of your eyes, you need to go through the discomfort of taking a break from the glasses and contacts whenever you can.

-Here’s some added little tips to help maintain and restore eye health:
+Here are some additional tips to help maintain and restore eye health:

-- Minimize the use of dark sunglasses to allow the nutrients of sunlight to enter your eyes.
+- Minimise the use of dark sunglasses to allow the nutrients of sunlight to enter your eyes